Ziggeo/Swift-Client-SDK/README.md

 Note: Starting with 1.1.22 this SDK requires Swift 5.3.1 compiler due to Swift compiler limitation.
 If you want to use Swift 5.3 or below you should use ZiggeoSwiftSDK 1.1.21 or older.

+## Upgrading from v 1.1.29 to v.1.1.30
+Added the updated uploading apis for videos, audios and images.

 ## Upgrading from v 1.1.28 to v.1.1.29
-Added audio recording and play functions.
+Added the audio recording and play functions.

 ## Upgrading from v 1.1.27 to v.1.1.28
 Fixed Podfile in the demo app